IntroPhylogenomics/GeneTreeInference/ML_NormalMean.md

-# Maximum Likelihood Inference of a Normal Distribution's Mean
+# Maximum Likelihood Inference of the Mean